ArnixChen/ytdl.py/README.md

 ```bash
 ytdl.py -p <your YouTube Playlist URL> -t
 ```
-### List all medias from a YouTube Playlist with some keywords matched.
+### List all medias from a YouTube Playlist with keywords matched.
 Keywords are seperated by space.
 ```bash
 ytdl.py -p <your YouTube Playlist URL> -t -k keyword1 keyword2